evawythien/inttense.github.io/_posts/2018-2-10-Hello-World.md

 ---

-My name is Malwine.
-Currently I am studying computer science and working as a software developer part time.
+My name is Eva.
+Currently I am studying computer science and working as a software developer.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).